GammaG/JavaMailer/files/readme.txt

-Put here a "receipients.txt" with every email that should get it in a new line.
+Put here a "recipients.txt" with every email that should get it in a new line.